Introduction

 House Prices and Inelastic Supply

-To maximize the response of quantities rather than prices to changes in down payment requirements, the analysis to this point has featured a constant marginal cost p for the reversible construction technology.
+To maximize the response of quantities rather than prices to changes in down payment requirements, the analysis to this point has featured a constant marginal cost for the reversible construction technology.
 However, even with the deck stacked in this manner, introducing a 20 percent down payment requirement has had little long-run impact on the homeownership rate.
 This section briefly considers the opposite case of a fixed total housing stock.
 The appendix provides the housing market clearing condition.11As in standard models with capital, there is a background technology that allows conversion between houses of different qualities once they are being transacted.
-This assumption simplifies the analysis by allowing one p to clear the market instead of a separate p_h for each h \in H.
+This assumption simplifies the analysis by allowing one to clear the market instead of a separate for each .

 Figure 9.
 Comparison between the Benchmark and Cobb-Douglas Calibrations of the Response to a 50% Down Payment Requirement with Inelastic Supply